aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

 Represents curve smoothing.
 True if curve smoothing is turned on for the line chart or scatter chart.
-Applies only to line and scatter connected by lines charts.
+Applies only to line charts and scatter charts with lines.

 **Returns:**
 boolean